These are seven of the best cryptos on the market.

 Binance Coin (BNB)

-This has been a year of extreme upheaval for the entertainment industry, leaving it ripe for disruption.
+The past year brought extreme upheaval within the entertainment industry, leaving it ripe for disruption.
 This is exactly the sort of opportunity the founders of Tron must have been hoping for when they built a decentralized, blockchain-based platform for sharing content.
 Whereas many of the biggest entertainment companies in the world profit from gathering and selling data about their users, using Tron leaves no such footprints behind.
 While it protects users, Tron also allows creators to monetize their content directly via Tronix, Tron’s form of cryptocurrency.
 The platform has gained fame and notoriety in equal measure over the last few years due to the antics of Tron Foundation founder Justin Sun, but no matter how you feel about him, it’s undeniable that Tron is an ambitious idea — and while it isn’t going to overthrow Netflix (ticker: NFLX) tomorrow, it is an excellent speculative investment.

 — Bitcoin (BTC)